 "The most powerful works of SF don't describe the future - they change it." - Annalee Newitz, io9.
 Become fluent in SF by studying some of the most-influential short stories that shaped the genre and the world we inhabit today - and tomorrow.

 Gain an understanding of contemporary and future science fiction by studying the history of the genre and many of the great works that started important conversations about what it means to be human in a changing world.
 After reading a diversity of short SF and excerpts from longer pieces, we discuss how the genre got to be what it is today by examining the stories and their place in the evolution of SF, from the earliest prototypical examples through more recent work.
 Demonstrate your understanding of the genre by writing daily reading responses and a substantial final project.

-Satisfies KU Core Goal 6, "Integration and Creativity," and serves as a capstone course for English majors.
-Available to undergraduate and graduate students.
-English graduate students can take up to two 600-level courses for credit.
+Satisfies KU Core Goal 6, "Integration and Creativity," and serves as a capstone course.
+Available to undergraduate and graduate students. graduate students can take up to two 600-level courses for credit.
 Ask your advisor for details about how the various ways to enroll best fit your needs.

 Diversity and Disability

 Everyone enjoys equal access to my offerings, and we actively encourage students and scholars from diverse backgrounds to study with us.
 All courses offered by Center faculty are also available to be taken not-for-credit for professionalization purposes by community members (if space is available).
 Click here to see my Diversity Statement.

 The Academic Achievement and Access Center coordinates accommodations and services for all eligible KU students.
 If you have a disability for which you wish to request accommodation and have not contacted the AAAC, please do so as soon as possible.
 Their office is located in 22 Strong Hall; their phone number is (785)864-4064 (V/TTY), or email them at email@example.com Feel free to contact me privately about your needs in this course.